-2.2.2 Vehicle Oriented Commercial
+2.2.2.
+Vehicle-Oriented Commercial

-Vehicle-Oriented Commercial areas are characterized by larger blocks and parcels typically arranged in a non-grid street pattern or on parcels along higher volume roads that have limited opportunities for street-facing commercial development.
-Vehicle-Oriented Commercial areas may accommodate a range of commercial uses, offices, personal services, institutional uses, recreation facilities and light industrial uses that may be oriented to the public street or internal publicly accessible private streets or parking areas.
+Vehicle-Oriented Commercial areas are characterized by larger blocks and parcels typically arranged in a non-grid street pattern.
+Vehicle-Oriented Commercial areas may accommodate a range of commercial uses, offices, personal services, institutional uses, recreation facilities and light industrial uses that may be oriented to the public street or internal publicly-accessible private streets or parking areas.

 Vehicle-Oriented Commercial areas are expected to evolve to support intensification and a comfortable pedestrian experience that improves connectivity to and within these sites.
-The incremental improvements policy in Section 2.4.2.2 guides discretion, where limited redevelopment is proposed.
+The incremental improvements policy in section 2.4.2.2 guides discretion, where limited redevelopment is proposed.